smcclatchy/2020-01-14-stats-with-r-bhct/index.md

 {% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong> Participants must bring a laptop with a
-  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have a few specific software packages installed (listed <a href="#setup">below</a>).
+  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.).
+They should have the most recent version of R and RStudio installed (see <a href="#setup">below</a>).
 </p>

 {% comment %}